 1. Empower your business with pricing agility

 The critical component of success for a subscription business is its pricing strategy.
-Make a proper pricing plan before bringing your customers on board and ensure to create value for your customers’ money in the plan.
+Make a proper pricing plan before bringing your customers on board and ensure you create value for your customers’ money in the plan.

-The product pricing can be done in several ways to succeed and meet the market expectations.
+Product pricing can be done in several ways to succeed and meet the market expectations.
 So, here are some critical questions to consider;

 A. What will be the pricing structure?